loneworkernelson-web/On-The-Go-Safety/README.md

 - `[GPS] Label` → Button to capture current coordinates.
 - `[SIGN] Label` → Touchscreen signature pad.

+**Form timing** is controlled by column AI of the Templates sheet.
+It determines whether the form is presented at visit start, visit end, or both.

+### 3.8 Visit History

+Workers can view a log of their recent visits from the app's history screen. `populateVisitHistory()` reads the IndexedDB outbox for `ARRIVED` and `TRAVELLING` records, caps results at 30 entries, and groups them by NZ-locale calendar date.

+### 3.9 what3words (Panic Screen)

+When `CONFIG.w3wApiKey` is set, `fetchW3wForPanic()` fires on panic activation and on overdue alarm expiry.
+It fetches the what3words address for `lastGPS` (falling back to `startGPS`) and displays it in emerald green in the `#w3wDisplay` element on the locked alarm screen.
+This gives emergency contacts a precise three-word location they can relay to response teams.
+The display is cleared and hidden when `iamSafe()` resets the UI.

 ---

 ## 4. Monitor App Specification